patrodyne/hisrc-higherjaxb/README.md

 * New build scripts have been added.
 * POMs have been refactored with renamed artifacts.
 * POMs have been updated to reduce warnings and errors.
+* Updated Java sources to resolve warnings/errors.
+* Verification of unit and integration tests.

 #### In Progress

-* Changes to Java sources to resolve warnings/errors.
-* Verification of unit and integration tests.
 * Release to Maven Central TBD.

 <!-- References -->